5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Plitvice Lakes National Park

-Croatia is home to the UNESCO-recognized Plitvice Lakes National Park, while much of the country is shaped by karst limestone cliffs and ravines that give it some truly dramatic scenery to discover.
+Croatia is home to Plitvice Lakes National Park, a UNESCO World Heritage Site.
+At the same time, much of the country is shaped by karst limestone cliffs and ravines, offering theatrical scenery to discover.

 That’s not even taking into consideration its collection of hundreds of islands, from the uninhabited islets of the Kornati Islands to the Mediterranean charm of Hvar, featuring pine forests, vineyards, and beautiful beaches.
 A visit to any of these places is bound to make you wish you’d booked longer off work.

 So when you’re working out how many days to spend in Croatia, you’ll really want to consider what type of trip you want to take.
-Those who want to spend time on beaches should zone in on some particularly attractive stretches of coastline.
-At the same time, history buffs should make sure to put only a checklist of the most fascinating historic sights on their itineraries.
+Those who want to spend time on beaches should focus on beautiful stretches of coastline.
+At the same time, history buffs should make sure to include only a checklist of the most fascinating historical sights in their itineraries.

 That being said, you can still have a fantastic trip — and get a good taster of what Croatia has to offer — with just 5 days.
-It may not be enough to really understand the country, but it’s definitely enough to realize what an amazing place it is.
+It may not be enough to really understand the country, but it’s definitely enough to realize what a fantastic place it is.

 Brands We Use And Trust